BBC and ITV investigated for suspected breaches of competition law

 “ITV does not propose to comment further at this stage.”

+A BBC spokesperson said: “The BBC notes the Competition and Markets Authority’s announcement and will fully co-operate with the CMA’s inquiries.”

+Red Planet said: “We have received a request for information from the CMA and we are co-operating with their investigation.”

-The BBC, Hartswood Films, Sister Pictures, Hat Trick, Red Planet Pictures and Tiger Aspect have been contacted for comment.
+Hartswood Films, Sister Pictures, Hat Trick, and Tiger Aspect have been contacted for comment.